glyphpoch/pbss/CONTRIBUTING.md

 * __Dev__: This branch is the nightly build of Pbss and should only be used by Contributors and making pull requests.
 We do not take any guarantee if the code in this branch works

-If you try the snap or dev branch and found a bug, you should check if a issue exist on Github, if it doesn't then you should file one.
+If you try the snap or dev branch and found a bug, you should check if a issue exist on Gitlab, if it doesn't then you should file one.